CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/overview/record-processing.md

 We distribute BGPStream with several record processing components.

 * _BGPReader_, a command-line tool to output BGP data in ASCII format
-* _BGPCorsaro_, a tool that uses a modular plugin architecture to extract statistics or aggregate data in regular time bins
 * _PyBGPStream_, Python bindings to the libBGPStream API

 <a href="{{ path('caida_bgpstream_web_homepage', {'page': 'components'}) }}"